K-Solo: Career

-In the mid-1990s, he signed with Death Row Records after hooking up with them at a Pittsburgh concert show.
-The only track ever released was a bootleg of Kurupt and him freestyling over Snoop's "Gin and Juice".
-It can be found on YouTube.
+After EPMD broke up, K-Solo followed Sam Sneed to Death Row Records after hooking up with them at a Pittsburgh concert show.
+The only tracks ever released was a few bootlegs, including one of Kurupt and Solo freestyling over Snoop's "Gin and Juice".
+In 1996, Solo collaborated with Redman on "It's Like That (My Big Brother)".
+This was supposed to reestablish K-Solo under the Def Squad umbrella, but nothing ever materialized.

-In 2003 he toured the world with PMD and DJ Honda and vowed never again citing PMD "flipping over nearly everything but his ticket and record sales."
+In 2003 he toured the world with PMD and DJ Honda, after appearing on The Awakening.

 In 2004 he was working on a new album for his Waste Management Records tentatively titled "There Will Be Hell to Pay" which has not been released.